Nyaguthii-C/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - 3-islower.c  checks for lowercase character.

-	-Prototype: int _islower(int c);
+	- Prototype: int _islower(int c);

-	-Returns 1 if c is lowercase
+	- Returns 1 if c is lowercase

-	-Returns 0 otherwise
+	- Returns 0 otherwise

 - 4-isalpha.c checks for alphabetic character.

-	-Prototype: int _isalpha(int c);
+	- Prototype: int _isalpha(int c);

-	-Returns 1 if c is a letter, lowercase or uppercase
+	- Returns 1 if c is a letter, lowercase or uppercase

-	-Returns 0 otherwise
+	- Returns 0 otherwise

 - 5-sign.c prints the sign of a number.

-	-Prototype: int print_sign(int n);
+	- Prototype: int print_sign(int n);

-	-Returns 1 and prints + if n is greater than zero
+	- Returns 1 and prints + if n is greater than zero

-	-Returns 0 and prints 0 if n is zero
+	- Returns 0 and prints 0 if n is zero

-	-Returns -1 and prints - if n is less than zero
+	- Returns -1 and prints - if n is less than zero

 - 6-abs.c computes the absolute value of an integer.

-	-Prototype: int _abs(int);
+	- Prototype: int _abs(int);

 - 7-print_last_digit.c  prints the last digit of a number.

-	-Prototype: int print_last_digit(int);
+	- Prototype: int print_last_digit(int);

-	-Returns the value of the last digit
+	- Returns the value of the last digit

 - 8-24_hours.c  prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.

-	-Prototype: void jack_bauer(void);
+	- Prototype: void jack_bauer(void);

-	-You can listen to this soundtrack while coding :)
+	- You can listen to this soundtrack while coding :)

 - 9-times_table.c  prints the 9 times table, starting with 0.

-	-Prototype: void times_table(void);
+	- Prototype: void times_table(void);

 - 10-add.c adds two integers and returns the result.

-	-Prototype: int add(int, int);
+	- Prototype: int add(int, int);

 - 11-print_to_98.c prints all natural numbers from n to 98, followed by a new line.

-	-Prototype: void print_to_98(int n);
+	- Prototype: void print_to_98(int n);

-	-Numbers must be separated by a comma, followed by a space
+	- Numbers must be separated by a comma, followed by a space

-	-Numbers should be printed in order
+	- Numbers should be printed in order

-	-The first printed number should be the number passed to your function
+	- The first printed number should be the number passed to your function

-	-The last printed number should be 98
+	- The last printed number should be 98

-	-You are allowed to use the standard library functions, nested loops
+	- You are allowed to use the standard library functions, nested loops